Reiss-Cashmore/android-basic-samples/README.md

 Feel free to raise an issue on this project if something is not working and I'll do my best to help

-<h2>Special Thanks</h2>

-* To [ligi](http://github.com/ligi) for contributing the initial Gradle build files
-* To [grantkemp](https://github.com/grantkemp) for fixing the Eclipse compat build when we migrated to Gradle
-* To [bechhansen](https://github.com/bechhansen) for fixing a bug in GameHelper where the turn-based match was being lost when a non-Games client connected.